bilalasif883/ICT-Final-Project/README.md

 We have used HTML, CSS & Java Script for this project.
 <br>
-We have taken guidance from MDN, W3schools, Bootstrap & other repos of Github.
+We have taken guidance from MDN, Uiverse, W3schools, Bootstrap & other repos of Github.

-We used Tools like GitBash,Vs Code & Github Copilot.
+We used Tools like GitBash, Vs Code, ChatGpt & Github Copilot.

 Here are the group memebers:
 <br>